cycle/docs/basic/relation.md

 $t->run();
 ```

-Generated command chain will be automatically sorted to keep the proper order of SQL operations.
+The generated command chain will be automatically sorted to keep the proper order of SQL operations.

 ## Retrieve the related entity
 Though Cycle ORM support lazy loading using proxies (see extension `cycle/proxy-factory`) it is recommended to pre-load needed